 By the way…the Alishan National Scenic Area also has a great interactive map with the exact locations of the main spots and dining options to not miss in the area.
 You can check it out, here.

 It’s best to stay within the Alishan National Forest Recreation Area as you won’t need to bother coming up/down the mountain again if you want to spend another day here.
 There are only a few options inside the park, but you should know most of them are a tad overpriced and some even seriously run-down.

 Top Tips: If you planning an Alishan itinerary on a weekend, or during Cherry Blossoms Festival or public holidays it is important to book well in advance.
 Prices are usually steeper and accommodation fills up quickly.

 Here are some of the nicer places to stay in Alishan National Forest Area:

 Beyond the Alishan Forest Recreation Area

 If you enjoy travelling off-the-beaten-path or have a few extra days to spare, you might want to consider extending your visit to explore Southern Alishan to learn more about the Tsou Tribe and their unique culture.

 Have you visited Alishan yet?
-What tips do you have for fellow travellers visiting Alishan?
-And what suggestions do you have for the best things to do in Alishan?
-Drop your comments below.
+What tips do you have for fellow travelers planning an Alishan itinerary?
+If you have suggestions on things to do in Alishan, let me know if the comments below.

 Liked these things to do in Alishan?
 Maybe your friends will too.